SemyonKim/SemyonKim/README.md

 - **Courses & Platforms:**
-  - HyperSkill, EPAM Learning, CodeGym, Udemy, Coursera
+  - HyperSkill, EPAM Learning, LinkedIn Learning, CodeGym, Udemy, Coursera
   - LeetCode practice for algorithmic problem solving

 ➡️ *This section highlights my Java journey and will continue to grow as I explore advanced frameworks and backend technologies.*